codepath/android_guides/Troubleshooting-API-calls.md

 * Am I using the correct API key?
 * Am I passing in the correct HTTP GET or POST parameters?
+* Do I have the right URL pattern?
 * What is the server error code?
 * What is the server response?